China's CITIC Securities Q3 net profit surges 133%

-BEIJING/SHANGHAI, Oct 30 (Reuters) - China's biggest brokerage CITIC Securities Co Ltd 600030.SS, 6030.HK reported on Friday a 133% surge in third-quarter net profit on growing investment returns.
+BEIJING/SHANGHAI, Oct 30 (Reuters) - China's biggest brokerage CITIC Securities Co Ltd 600030.SS, 6030.HK on Wednesday reported a 133% surge in third-quarter net profit on growing investment returns.

+It rebounded from 42% fall in net profit a year earlier when stock market volatility prompted new rules from regulators.

-Net profit for the July-September period rose to 4.07 billion yuan ($576.85 million) from 1.75 billion yuan a year earlier, the company said in a statement to the Shanghai stock exchange.
+Net profit for the July-September quarter rose to 4.08 billion yuan from 1.75 billion a year earlier, the company said in a statement to the Shanghai stock exchange.

 ($1 = 7.0556 Chinese yuan renminbi)

-(Reporting by Cheng Leng in Beijing and Engen Tham in Shanghai, editing by Louise Heavens)
+(Reporting by Cheng Leng in Beijing and Engen Tham in Shanghai; editing by Louise Heavens and Jason Neely)

 ((cheng.leng@thomsonreuters.com; +8610-5669-2129;))